Brainskull24/blog-space/README.md

 ## Core Features

-- **CRUD Operations**: Implement create, read, update, and delete operations for blog posts.
+- **CRUD Operations**: Implemented create, read, update, and delete operations for blog posts.
-- **Rich Text Editor**: Integrate a rich text editor for creating and editing blog content.
+- **Rich Text Editor**: Integrated a rich text editor for creating and editing blog content.
-- **Theme Switcher**: Toggle between light and dark modes for a better user experience.
+- **Theme Switcher**: created a theme switcher to toggle between light and dark modes for a better user experience.
-- **Responsive UI**: Ensure the application is responsive across different screen sizes.
+- **Responsive UI**: Ensured the application is responsive across different screen sizes.

 ## Pages and Navigation

 ### HomePage
-- Display featured blogs with titles, excerpts, and publication dates.
+- Displays featured blogs with titles, excerpts, and publication dates.
-- Include a sidebar or navbar with categories (e.g., Technology, Travel).
+- Includes a navbar with categories (e.g., Technology, Travel).

 ### Category Pages
-- Create pages for each category, showing relevant blogs.
+- Created pages for each category, showing relevant blogs.

 ### Filtering and Search
-- Implement filtering by category and a search option.
+- Implemented filtering by category.

 ### Blog Details Page
-- Show full content, image, author, publication date, and metadata.
+- It Shows full content, image, author, publication date, and metadata.

-## Backend Tasks

 ### Technology Stack
 - Backend technology stack: Node.js with Express.